pantheon-systems/documentation/source/_docs/unsupported-modules-plugins.md

 **Issue**: Conflicts with Varnish.
 See [https://www.drupal.org/node/1976162#comment-7411366](https://www.drupal.org/node/1976162#comment-7411366).
 <hr>
 ### Node Gallery
-**Issue**: Using Node Gallery with Plupload (common configuration) attaches cookies to image uploads for authentication purposes.
-This conflicts with our Varnish configuration as we strip all cookies for images, CSS, and JS files for improved performance.
+**Issue**: Using Node Gallery with Plupload attaches cookies to image uploads for authentication purposes.
+This conflicts with our Varnish configuration as we strip all cookies for images, CSS, and JS files to improve performance.
 <hr>
 ### Pathologic
  **Issue**: The path of the base URL is changed and cached by the module itself.